Living rural in the city is great – you can do it, too.

 2. Take some packing/masking/duct tape and tape the window around the top edge of the paint can, on the pouring side, of course, not with the handle in the middle.
 Don’t tape it too hard because you might need to remove it after pouring.
 You don’t even have to tape it at all, but it helps.

-3. Tuck the edges with tape or your fingers to make the window screen slightly cup.
+3. Tuck the edges with tape or your fingers to cup the window screen slightly.

-4. Pour the paint s l o w l y into the paint tray, passing it through the nylon screen.
+5. Pour the paint s l o w l y through the nylon screen into the paint tray.

 At the end of painting, you can throw the screen out, finish the paint in the can, and recycle the can.